Evidence-backed intent,

 Drop it into any agent

-Hand-author intent.md, or compile it from your evidence in Pathmode.
+Hand-author intent.md, or build it from your evidence in Pathmode.
 Either way, one rule line in your agent's config points at it.

 Claude Code